 Reading recommendations to live frugally and be happy

 Living frugally and being happy comes naturally to some of us.
 Others will struggle and have to re-wire their brain to achieve frugality and happiness.
 For those that are not natural-born talents at following a frugal lifestyle, I have composed a reading list that may help you on your journey.
-You may have to read a few different books and try out different advice, but after each one, you will be one step closer to your goal.
-Remember to check your local library before you buy anything!

 If you like this post, help Monethalia grow by sharing it on social media using the buttons below.
 You can also sign-up to my newsletter by entering your name and email address into the top bar.

 Grocery receipt cash back apps are an underestimated way to save money on grocery shopping.
 They are easy to use and take little time.
 But many p...